 Complete Fitness Assessments

 Fitness Assessments provide individuals with their baseline measurements of flexibility, endurance, blood pressure, muscular strength, body composition, and cardiovascular fitness.
 The results of these tests are reviewed by a certified Personal Trainer and are used to help personalize a tailored workout plan specifically for you.
-To schedule your Fitness Assessment please email the Graduate Assistant of Fitness & Wellness email@example.com and complete the Health History Questionnaire as well as the Fitness Assessment Form prior to the appointment.
+To schedule your Fitness Assessment please email our FitWell team at firstname.lastname@example.org and complete the Health History Questionnaire as well as the Fitness Assessment Form prior to the appointment.

-Do you want to get back into shape or simply looking to kick start a new workout routine?
+Do you want to get back into shape or are you simply looking to kick start a new workout routine?
 Personal training is the right choice for you!
 URec offers a variety of Personal training packages for everyone.
-Check out our Personal Training now for complete pricing, packing, and details.
+Check out our website now for complete pricing, packing, and details.

 Massage Therapy Services

-The Competitive Sports program offers activities such as Intramurals and Club Sports that involve individual and team competition, as well as other fun events.
+The Competitive Sports program offers activities such as intramurals and club sports that involve individual and team competition, as well as other fun events.

 All UAB students, staff, and faculty are eligible to participate in intramural sports.
 Faculty and Staff must adhere to the specific entrance policies if they are not campus recreation facility members.
 Individuals in any team league must have their campus card in possession to be eligible to participate.

-A club sport is an organized group of individuals established to promote interest in a sport and develop skills of its members in that sport.
+A club sport is student organization established to promote interest in a sport and develop skills of its members in that sport.
 A club sport may be organized for recreational, instructional, performance, or competitive purposes.
-For more information please visit our website or contact email@example.com.
+For more information please visit our website or contact firstname.lastname@example.org.

-Adventure Recreation offers outdoor trips and clinics throughout the year including: kayaking, backpacking, camping, climbing, canoeing and whitewater rafting.
+Outdoor Pursuits offers outdoor trips and clinics throughout the year including kayaking, backpacking, camping, climbing, canoeing, and whitewater rafting.
 Also offered are belay certification and lead climbing programs.
 Trips and clinics, such as the Wilderness First Responder training, are open to university students, faculty/staff, alumni, and the community.
-Contact firstname.lastname@example.org for more information on trips, clinics, and rentals.
+Contact email@example.com or visit our Outdoor Pursuit page for more information on trips, clinics, and equipment rentals.

-Located on the mezzanine level of the Campus Recreation Center, the 42’ tall by 36’ wide climbing wall offers 1,512 square feet of climbing.
+Located on the mezzanine level of the Campus Recreation Center, the 36’ tall by 42’ wide climbing wall offers 1,512 square feet of climbing.
 The wall’s climbing surface is constructed of reinforced polymer concrete panels and imprinted to match the look and feel of natural rock.
 We also have a 12-foot bouldering wall for everyone to enjoy.
 Both are open to all URec members.
 The community may use the wall by private group rental.

-Campus recreation offers many opportunities for team building initiatives, catering toward campus groups, corporate outings, school groups and more!
+University Recreation offers many opportunities for team building initiatives, catering toward campus groups, corporate outings, school groups and more!
 Our enthusiastic and skilled facilitators will guide your group through fun activities focused on enhancing or developing vital workplace and life skills such as teamwork, cooperation, communication, and trust.
 Our program can accommodate groups of any size in both virtual and in-person settings.
 Initiatives work on developing or enhancing: communication, teamwork, trust, cooperation, team building, planning, and other common workplace functions.
 For more information, or to request team building, visit our website.

 Planning a trip for the weekend but missing the gear?
 The Outdoor Pursuits Rental Center is here to save your adventure!
-We offer outdoor equipment for various events and is open to university students, faculty/staff, alumni, and the community.
+We offer outdoor equipment for various events and the rental service is open to university students, faculty/staff, alumni, and the community.
 Whether backpacking, camping, or canoeing, the rental center has multiple rental time spans on the equipment you might need like sleeping bags, tents, backpacks, and cooking sets.
 To view the full list, pricing and to complete the rental request form, visit the Outdoor Pursuits Rental Center website.

 Dining on-campus gives you the advantage of never having to worry about keeping cash on hand and never losing your parking space.
-At UAB we have eleven (11) restaurants on-campus.
+At UAB we have more than fifteen (15) restaurants on-campus.
 Just swipe your ONE Card and dine!
 For more information about Campus Dining, please stop by the UAB Campus Dining office located on the top floor of the Commons on the Green next to the Den, or call (205) 996-6567.
-You can also visit us online at www.uab.edu/dining/.
+You can also visit us online at https://www.uab.edu/students/dining/.

 For a map of dining locations and updated hours of operation visit: www.uab.edu/students/dining/locations-hours.